inspirehep/author.xml/README.md

 The value is used to populate the element at:
 `<foaf:Organization><cal:orgDomain><foaf:name><cal:orgName source="ROR">`.

+<a name="orgDomain"></a>
 ### Identification of affiliations by their Internet domain
 This is for use with element at:
 `<foaf:Organization id=""><cal:orgDomain>`.
 Internet domains provide a unique, universally-understood way to list an institution.
-Their hierarchical structure enables you to choose the required level of granularity, either at the institutional or departmental level.
+The hierarchical structure enables you to choose the required level of granularity, either at the institutional or departmental level.
 For example:
-- damtp.cam.ac.uk – for the Department of Applied Mathematics and Theoretical Physics (DAMTP)
+- damtp.cam.ac.uk – for the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge, or
 - cam.ac.uk – for the University of Cambridge in general

+The domain should be detailed enough to unambiguously determine the institution if there are distinct locations throughout the nation, e.g., pv.infn.it rather than just infn.it.
+If desired, this can go to the department/research-group level.

+I want to back up to ['<cal:orgDomain>'](#elementorgdomain) under 'Explanation of data value fields in author.xml'.

 To validate your author.xml file, go back up to [How do I validate my author.xml file?](#authorxmlvalidate)